-One hundred and thirty five players assembled at the Hall School Sunday 16th September to celebrate the Southern Counties Chess Union’s 125th anniversary of organising chess in the South of England.
+One hundred and thirty five players assembled at the Hall School Saturday16th September to celebrate the Southern Counties Chess Union’s 125th anniversary of organising chess in the South of England.

 Proceedings opened with SCCU President, Julie Denning, welcoming the assembly of Past Presidents and players, and continued by remarking on the longevity and success of County Chess in the Southern Union spanning the length of the River Thames and beyond; and which, at greatest extent, comprised Cornwall on the West coast through to Norfolk on the East coast.

 The match itself began shortly after 1:45pm with Life Vice President Martin Cath making the opening move on the board of the top rated players, IM Richard Bates (South of the Thames) and GM Jonathan Hawkins (North of the Thames).
 South had won the toss and took White on odd numbered boards.

 In a surprise twist to proceedings the eight attending current and past SCCU Presidents were paired in a North v South mini-match.
 Tim Thurston, David Smith, Chris Majer and Ron Brown for the North had the grading advantage over David Sedgwick, Julie Denning, Mike Gunn and David Howes for the South.
 However, it was the South Presidents who prevailed with David Howes gaining the only decisive result by converting his rook and pawn ending on the stroke of 5:30pm.